 Note: "Appraised Value" excludes FF&E (Furniture, Fixtures and Equipment).
 Each "Appraised Value" above should only be treated as an indicator.
 There has proven to be lower liquidity in certain of our markets that could result in downward price adjustments for each real estate at time of sale based on local market conditions that may not be properly captured in appraisals.
+On April 14, 2018, the Group announced the sale of its Peruvian gaming operations including the Fiesta Casino real estate for \$10,000,000 representing approximately 1/3rd of the commercial value of our real estate labelled as Fiesta Hotel & Casino above; however, the Group continues to own the hotel and offices real estate with 158 underground parking spaces.
+To see the press release announcing this sale, please click on or copy and paste this link http://thunderbirdresorts.com/wp-content/uploads/2018/04/release.pdf

-Group Overview for 2016
+Group Overview for 2017

-Below is our consolidated profit / (loss) summary for the twelve months ended December 31, 2016, as compared with the same period of 2015.
-In summary, Group revenue decreased by almost \$3.0 million or 7.2% on a USD basis (see "Forex" note below for information on currency neutral revenue), while adjusted EBITDA increased by \$67 thousand or 2.2% as a result of aggressive cost efficiency at the country and corporate levels.
+Below is our consolidated profit / (loss) summary for the twelve months ended December 31, 2017, as compared with the same period of 2016.
+In summary, Group revenue decreased by \$2.4 million or 6.3%, while adjusted EBITDA increased by \$682 thousand or 21.7% as a result of aggressive cost efficiency at the country and corporate levels.